August 17, 2020 9:00 AM

 by Lindsay B. Call

-During extreme heat (two or three days of high heat with temperatures 90 degrees), the body has to work harder to maintain a normal temperature.
+With temperatures rising, stay cool during warmer temperatures and heatwaves!
+If you plan to go outdoors, please remember that during extreme heat, the body has to work harder to maintain a normal temperature.
 Make sure you are prepared to ensure everyone stays healthy when temperatures soar.
+LA County sometimes activated emergency cooling centers.
+Information can be found at lacounty.gov/heat.

 ✔️ Stay Hydrated